 Eleanor Ty is Professor of English at Laurier and writes on novels, memoirs, films, and graphic narratives by contemporary writers.
-She has published eleven books: on Canadian literature, cultural memory, Asian American and Asian Canadian writing, and 18th century British women novelists.
+She has published twelve books: on graphic novel, on Canadian literature, cultural memory, Asian American and Asian Canadian writing, and 18th century British women novelists.
 Her chapters and articles engaged with questions of gender, identity, trauma, abjection, digital media, youth, diaspora, and life writing.
 She is fond of BBC and other TV series dramas and Jane Austen.

 Her book, Asianfail: Narratives of Disenchantment and the Model Minority (2017) looks at how a new generation of Asian Americans and Asian Canadians struggle with the expectations, work ethic and self-sacrifice of their parents.
 Rejecting an ethos obsessed with professional status and accruing money, the protagonists of recent narratives are disenchanted with their lives and seek fulfillment by prioritizing relationships, personal growth, and cultural success, questioning outmoded notions of the "model minority."
 It was awarded best adult non-fiction book for 2017 by APALA: Asian Pacific American Librarians Association.